UpasanaDutta98/telegram_ingroup_outgroup_narratives/README.md

 ## Annotations

-Each message is annotated along three dimensions using a GPT-5-nano zero-shot classification framework:
+Each message is annotated along four dimensions using a GPT-5-nano zero-shot classification framework:

-id	channel_id	channel_name	date

 | Field | Description |
 |---|---|